lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-7. Store the created plugin to be found by device name later:
+7. The created plugin is stored to be found by device name later:

 ```cpp
             pluginsForDevices[deviceName] = plugin;
 ```

-8. Finally, load the model passing the plugin created for the specified device, again using the name given same as it appears on the command line (the "Load" class will be described later):
+8. Finally the model is loaded passing in the plugin created for the specified device, again using the name given same as it appears on the command line (the "Load" class will be described later):

 ```cpp
        // --------------------Load networks (Generated xml/bin files)-------------------------------------------